Dopyo/COEN366/README.md

 The communications between the clients (peers) and the server is through UDP, while the communication between the clients (peers) is through UDP at the beginning, but file transfer must be through TCP.
-In the following we assume one user per client and therefore we use the terms user, client and peer interchangeably.
+We assume one user per client and therefore we use the terms user, client and peer interchangeably.